varsha-vishwanath/pwn.college_varsha/DigestingDocumentation.md

 ```

 ### New learnings
-This challenge einforced the importance of reading usage docs closely.
+This challenge reinforced the importance of reading usage docs closely.
 The program required a nested argument (--printfile <path>), meaning the --printfile option itself takes a path as its argument.